-As we know one needs to file writ petition to get disqualification removed and it is not easy for any normal person or a businessman to have knowledge of working of law or courts.
+As we know one needs to file a writ petition to get disqualification removed and it is not easy for any normal person or a businessman to have knowledge of working of law or courts.
 To draft a writ petition for filing in the high court one would need legal help.
-By hiring a representative from a legal firm would make it easy for you to file the writ petition as prescribed under law and he can also represent you in the court.
+By hiring a representative from a legal firm would make it easy for you to file the writ petition as prescribed under law and he can also represent you in court.
 If you hire a professional from a reputed firm, he/she will give arguments in court accordingly making it easier to ask for relief from disqualification.
 Once he has helped you out in getting the relief and the court has passed the order, the expert can help you file the required necessary documents to RoC.

-It is very common for people to think, it is not easy to file a writ petition and get the disqualification removed but as you have seen in the earlier case and in many other cases the judgement has been in favour of the directors and disqualification has been removed easily by filing a writ petition and with the help of legal firms or professionals.
+It is very common for people to think, it is not easy to file a writ petition and get the disqualification removed but as you have seen in the earlier case and in many other cases the judgement has been in favor of the directors and disqualification has been removed easily by filing a writ petition and with the help of legal firms or professionals.